ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

     2. Select the host quantity.
        * For NFS-only storage, select a minimum of 2.
        * For vSAN + optional NFS storage, select a minimum of 7.
+    3. Select the profile CPU type, then the profile storage type.
     4. Select the host profile.
     5. For vSAN, optionally enable vSAN de-duplication and compression.
     6. Review the cost, accept the terms, and click **Next**.